GRMHD simulations of visibility amplitude variability for Event Horizon Telescope images of Sgr A*: Introduction

-In this paper we aim to understand the effect of variability on the properties of the visibility amplitudes.
-To perform this analysis, we employ our GRMHD simulations with high spatial and time resolution, and long time span that were reported in \citet{2015ApJ...812..103C, 2015ApJ...799....1C}.
-In the earlier paper, we made use of the fast ray tracing code \texttt{GRay} to efficiently integrate null geodesics in a curved space time and to calculate images, spectra, and lightcurves.
-Here, we calculate the visibilities at 1.3~mm for five best-fit models, which were chosen so that their average broadband spectra and image sizes at 1.3~mm match observations.
+To perform this analysis, we calculate and study the time-dependent visibilities at 1.3~mm for the five best-fit models of the GRMHD simulations that we reported earlier \citep{chan2015}.
+These models were chosen so that their average broadband spectra and image sizes at 1.3~mm match observations.
 We employ analytic models to understand the behavior and significance of various features in the visibility amplitudes and use our simulations to investigate the ability of analytic models to capture the gross features of the black-hole images.
+We explore the effects of intrinsic source variability on EHT closure phases in a separate paper \citep{2016arXiv161003505M}.